TexPoint Frequently Asked Questions

 - I cannot copy, paste, or cut in TexPoint dialog windows using the standard Apple commands.

 Use the ctrl-modifier key instead of the command/Apple-key or use the tool-buttons if available.
+In Office 2011, the usual keyboard shortcuts seem to work.
 See differences.

 - Can I use keyboard shortcuts on Macs to access TexPoint functions?